People we’ve helped

 Help after reporting to the police – a survivor’s story

-Watch a survivor of historic sexual abuse talk about what happened after they reported the abuse to the police.
+In this video a survivor of historic sexual abuse explains what happened after they reported the abuse to the police.